hagsfdf/aws-bigdata/udemy/2-collection.md

 ## AWS Schema Conversion Tool (SCT)

 - Convert your database's schema from one engine to another
-- OLTP ex) (SQL server or oracle) to MySQL, PostgreSQL, Aurora...
+- OLTP ex) From SQL server or oracle to MySQL, PostgreSQL, Aurora...
-- OLAP ex) (Teradata or Oracle) to Amazon Redshift
+- OLAP ex) From Teradata or Oracle to Amazon Redshift

 - You can use AWS SCT to create AWS DMS endpoints and tasks